The Maid of Orleans

 According to his contemporaries, in the 1890s Tchaikovsky was going to revise the third and the fourth acts of the opera.
 In his recollections of Tchaikovsky Vladimir Pogozhev mentions their discussion about alterations to The Maid of Orleans .
 Ultimately the composer had no time to carry out this intention.
 Modest Tchaikovsky recalled: "Just before his demise, on the day his deadly illness began, Pyotr Ilyich talked much to me of his wish to change the last scene, to make it correspond to Schiller; for this purpose he bought Zhukovsky's complete works, but did not even have the opportunity to re-read the tragedy" .

-The opera's opening night took place in Saint Petersburg at Eduard Nápravník's benefit performance under his baton on 13/25 February 1881, with soloists including: Mariya Kamenskaya (Joan), Mikhail Vasilyev III (King), Wilhelmina Raab (Agnes), Fyodor Stravinsky (Dunois), Ippolit Pryanishnikov (Lionel), Vladimir Mayboroda (Cardinal), Fyodor Sokolov (Raimond) and Mikhail Koryakin (Thibaut) .
+The opera's opening night took place at the Mariinsky Theatre in Saint Petersburg at Eduard Nápravník's benefit performance under his baton on 13/25 February 1881, with soloists including: Mariya Kamenskaya (Joan), Mikhail Vasilyev III (King), Wilhelmina Raab (Agnes), Fyodor Stravinsky (Dunois), Ippolit Pryanishnikov (Lionel), Vladimir Mayboroda (Cardinal), Fyodor Sokolov (Raimond) and Mikhail Koryakin (Thibaut) .

 In January 1882 the opera was withdrawn from the repertory of the Saint Petersburg theatres.
 In September of the same year the directorate approached Tchaikovsky with a request to transpose Joan's part for mezzo-soprano.
 Tchaikovsky had to return to work on the opera yet again .
 The alterations were made by 7/19 October 1882.
 "I've spent ten days confined to my desk over this exhausting task," the composer wrote on 8/20 October to Nadezhda von Meck .
 All the changes made were described by Tchaikovsky in a letter to Eduard Nápravník of 7/19 October 1882 : the key of the chorus of angels singing with Joan was changed, as well as the orchestration of the first act's finale, Joan's narrative in the second act was abridged, some key changes were made in the first and the second duets of Joan with Lionel due to the transpositions of vocal parts (mainly Joan's), and the music in the scene of Joan's capture was shortened.
 In the same letter Tchaikovsky asked that the duet of Thibaut and Raimond in the third act should be restored.
 Eduard Nápravník accepted all the changes except for the restoration of Thibaut and Raimond's duet .